whansen2/ai-for-small-business/README.md

 - **API Key Safety:** Your OpenAI API key is never hardcoded.
 It is loaded from `.env` using `python-dotenv` in `utils/config.py` and imported wherever needed.
 - **Model:** All LLM tasks use OpenAI's `gpt-4o` for best results.
 - **Sample Data:** All provided data is fictitious but realistic—safe for demos and testing.
+- **Error Handling:** All modules include robust error handling and debug output for OpenAI and file operations.

 ## Project Structure
 ```